2 Degree Shift

 Kelly Cooper // CEO

-Kelly Cooper designs and builds equitable learning pathways, curriculum, and content that drive access to livable wage jobs.
-With 25 years of experience in California’s community college system as Vice Chancellor (Chief Technology and Chief Instruction Officer) and Computer Information Systems faculty, Kelly advocates for additive public, private partnerships with industry to guide students and teachers in collaborative endeavors.
+Kelly Cooper designs and builds equitable learning pathways, curriculum, textbooks, and content that drive access to livable wage jobs.
+With 25 years of experience in California’s community college system as Vice Chancellor (Chief Technology and Chief Instruction Officer) and Computer Information Systems faculty, Kelly advocates for collaboration with industry to guide students and teachers in creative endeavors.
 Today’s increasing complexity in technology, socioeconomic caste, and media politics widens the chasm from youth to career.
-Kelly brings deep expertise in strategic planning, fundraising, career technical education, economic development, budget management, curriculum implementation, and transnational community development.
+Kelly brings deep expertise in strategic planning, grants management, career technical education, economic development, budgets, curriculum implementation, and transnational community development.
 Her doctoral degree from the University of San Francisco, is in Educational Leadership with a Pacific Rim emphasis.

 Benjamin leads OER projects, currently Allied Health Math, and OER Spanish translations.
 His passion is assisting those who are underserved and seeing others strive in inequitable circumstances.
 Benjamin’s unique perspective on helping others was further developed at West Hills Community College where he collaborated in developing strategies and implementing training for migrant and seasonal farmworkers in rural communities.
 Additionally, Benjamin volunteers in a development team for innovative, standardized prison ministry efforts for his local church.
 His love for the human body led him to the field of Surgical Technology with an acute experience in orthopedics and spine surgery.
 Outside of work responsibilities, Benjamin loves endurance sports, national parks, and of course enjoying life with his wife.